 Set up email

-The default Magento Cloud Docker configuration includes the MailHog service as a replacement for the Sendmail service.
+The default Cloud Docker for Commerce configuration includes the MailHog service as a replacement for the Sendmail service.
 Sendmail can cause performance issues in the local Docker environment.

-When the MailHog service is installed, go to the following URL to open the service and view outgoing emails:
+After you start the Docker environment, go to the following URL to access the MailHog service and view outgoing emails: